simbaja/gehome/README.md

 REGION = "US or EU"
 ```

 You will need to replace the username/password values with your credentials.
-After that, you can run the `websocket_example.py` (**preferred**) or `xmpp_example.py` sample files.
+After that, you can run the `websocket_example.py` sample file.
 These will generate information about your appliances and are useful if you'd like to help implement more functionality.

 ### Simple example
 Here we're going to run the client in a pre-existing event loop.
 We're also going to register some event callbacks